The Next Generation (album)

 The Next Generation is the seventh studio album by international pop music project, Sweetbox.
-Released in 2009 after almost two years in the making, it is the first album to have Jamie Pineda as front woman after Jade Villalon departed for her solo career.
-It is also the first album to have Derek Bramble as the producer after longtime producer of the project Geo left.
+It is the first album to have Jamie Pineda as front woman after Jade Villalon departed to record under her own name.
+The release is also the first album to have Derek Bramble as the producer after the producer of the project, Geo, followed Jade Villalon into her releases.

-The new sound that came with a new singer now featured more powerful R&B-influenced ballads and a few dance tunes co-wrote by Jamie and various writers from all around the globe including Lindy Robbins, Georgie Dennis and Derek Bramble.
+The sound that came with the album featured powerful R&B-influenced ballads and a upbeat dance genres co-written by Jamie and various writers from all around the globe, including Lindy Robbins, Georgie Dennis, and Derek Bramble.

-The album sticks to the element Sweetbox is known for—the mixing of classical music with pop.
+The album also features the element Sweetbox is known for — the mixing of sampled classical music with pop.